DigiScore/digiscore.github.io/pages/wolff1.md

 ## Programme Notes (original)

 Below are the original programme notes from Christian Wolff.
-We have highlighted several key phrases that are critical to understanding the core philosophy and approach needed with the original 1964 version and also Wolff1:
+We have highlighted several key phrases that are critical to understanding the core philosophy and approach needed with the original 1964 version and also Wolff1 (we have highlighted key phrases):

-_This music is drawn from the interaction of the people playing it.
-It requires for its performance independent self-discipline (unpoliced by a score defining fixed relationships and timings) and a capacity and special alertness for responding to what one's fellow performers are doing, the sounds they are making or changing and their silences.
+_**This music is drawn from the interaction of the people playing it**.
+It requires for its performance independent self-discipline (unpoliced by a score defining fixed relationships and timings) and a **capacity and special alertness for responding to what one's fellow performers are doing**, the sounds they are making or changing and their silences.
 The responding can be variously deliberate (there is time and you are free) or must be quick and sudden (there are precise requirements which appear unpredictably).
-At the time (1964) I was concerned to make a lively situation for the performers, and shift about the difficult and the free areas of their playing (for example, the more unusual difficulty of articulating timbre changes in a situation where you are busy coordinating with others' unpredictably appearing sounds; or, the freedom to choose any pitch at your leisure).
-The resulting sounds and silences were to be the music, and the fact of its emerging in this way was to be the source of its expressiveness._
+At the time (1964) I was concerned to make a **lively situation for the performers, and shift about the difficult and the free areas of their playing** (for example, the more unusual difficulty of articulating timbre changes in a situation where you are busy coordinating with others' unpredictably appearing sounds; or, the freedom to choose any pitch at your leisure). **The resulting sounds and silences were to be the music, and the fact of its emerging in this way was to be the source of its expressiveness**._

 _In the meantime, others pointed out the pedagogical character of this activity and some social implications (for instance, a kind of democratic interdependence).
 Where the presence and internal activity of the players can only be